grimme-lab/mctc-lib/doc/format-xyz.md

 ## Extensions

-The reader supports the following extensions:
+The reader supports the following extensions beyond the standard format:

-- Atomic numbers are allowed instead of element symbols.
-  They are automatically converted to capitalized element symbols
+- **Atomic numbers**: Integer atomic numbers are accepted instead of element symbols and are automatically converted to capitalized element symbols

-## Missing Features
+## Limitations

 The following features are currently not supported:

-- Scalar atomic quantities are not preserved and dropped.
+- Scalar atomic quantities (4th column) are not preserved and dropped
-- Vector atomic quantities are not preserved and dropped.
+- Vector atomic quantities (columns 5-7) are not preserved and dropped

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.